 Mr. Gonella, British, is Director of Operations for the Principal Money Manager, since 2007, where he is responsible for fund services in Europe, Middle East & Africa.
 His management and operational responsibilities primarily include overseeing the delivery of fund administration, fund accounting and client services.
 Mr. Gonella was educated at the University of Hull where he received honours in English Language & Literature.
 He is a Certified Investment Fund Director, a designation awarded in 2016 by The Certified Investment Fund Director Institute within The Institute of Banking, Ireland.
-Mr Gonella worked for Deutsche (Morgan Grenfell) Asset Management and Operations Director roles including responsibility for fund accounting, client administration and vendor management.
+Mr Gonella worked for Deutsche (Morgan Grenfell) Asset Management from 1986 to 2005 and Aberdeen Asset Management from 2005 to 2007, holding a variety of senior management and Operations Director roles including responsibility for fund accounting, client administration and vendor management.
 He is a director of a number of collective investment schemes authorised by the Central Bank and is also a director of other subsidiaries within Russell Investments.